Two Russian bankers left in EU limbo, despite court win

 William Julié, from French law-firm Wj Avocats, which has represented other Russians in successful anti-EU sanctions decisions, also cautioned that each case had its "own particularities".

-But commenting on recent EU court verdicts, Julié added: "There seems to be a trend and at least one common theme : the Council cannot rely on evidence or actions that took place in the past to sanction an individual — especially because listing criteria are worded in the present tense".
+But commenting on recent EU court verdicts, Julié said: "There seems to be a trend and at least one common theme: the Council cannot rely on evidence or actions that took place in the past to sanction an individual — especially because listing criteria are worded in the present tense".

 EU limbo